johnkerl/miller/docs6/src/reference-main-flag-list.md

 `: Specify PS for input.
 * `--irs {string}
 `: Specify RS for input.
+* `--no-ifs-regex
+`: Don't treat IFS value as a regular expression.
+Useful if your IFS is ".".
+* `--no-ips-regex
+`: Don't treat IPS value as a regular expression.
+Useful if your IPS is ".".
 * `--ofs {string}
 `: Specify FS for output.
 * `--ops {string}